 The gluteus maximus can be your best friend when it comes to safely performing backbends.
 Yet overusing this big muscle by clenching your butt as you backbend can lead to irritation and injury in the spine and sacroiliac (SI) joint.
 In order to mitigate excessive spinal compression in backbends, it’s helpful to use the buttocks and adductors (inner thighs) to support the weight of the pelvis, hips, and spine.
 Work on the following actions:

-STEP ONE Make sure your feet are parallel to one another—and that the hips and legs are not externally rotated, which compresses the SI joint and causes the sacrum to tilt forward (nutation), possibly leading to pain.
+STEP ONE: Make sure your feet are parallel to one another—and that the hips and legs are not externally rotated.
+External rotation compresses the SI joint and causes the sacrum to tilt forward (nutation), possibly leading to pain.

-STEP TWO Activate your inner thighs to ensure that the gluteus maximus does not turn the hips outward.
+STEP TWO: Activate your inner thighs to ensure that the gluteus maximus doesn’t turn the hips outward.
 Squeeze a block between your thighs in almost any backbend to train your adductors to “turn on.”

-STEP THREE Contract your gluteals in order to posteriorly tilt (tuck) your pelvis while simultaneously activating your abdominals as if doing Ardha Navasana (Half Boat Pose).
-This will minimize lumbar compression and transfer more of the backbending action into vertebrae higher up the spine.
+STEP THREE: Contract your gluteals in order to posteriorly tilt (tuck) your pelvis while simultaneously activating your abdominals as if doing Ardha Navasana (Half Boat Pose).
+This will minimize lumbar compression and transfer more of the backbending action to vertebrae higher up the spine.

 Warrior Pose III, with squats (Virabhadrasana III)

 All of the gluteals must work to perform this movement—the “deep six” external rotators keep each side of the pelvis stable in spite of the different actions in each hip, and the larger gluteals add additional support for the hips.
 This move forces your buttock muscles to shore up their connection from the thighs through to the lower back to keep the hips and spine stable.